 While most medical waste is deemed non-hazardous, up to 25% of discarded medical waste is hazardous and can cause injury, illness, or diseases in humans or animals along with other dangers to the environment.

-The risk of contamination or exposure to any number of diseases caused by improper healthcare waste management and faulty hazardous waste disposal methods should put every medical waste generator on notice.
+The risk of contamination or exposure to any number of diseases caused by improper healthcare waste management and faulty hazardous waste disposal methods should put every healthcare waste generator on notice.

-Still, if only 25% of discarded medical waste is hazardous, we don’t have much to worry about, do we?
+You may think if only 25% of discarded medical waste is hazardous, we don’t have much to worry about.
 After all, that means 75% or more of medical waste is non-hazardous.
 But there’s a problem with that.
 In many scenarios, hazardous waste is mixed in with non-hazardous waste due to improper waste segregation.

-In most instances, such mistakes are not done purposely but due to lack of proper education and training not only for healthcare workers, but ancillary staff in any medical facility including janitors, housekeepers, laundry departments, and maintenance workers.
+In most instances, such mistakes are not done purposely but due to lack of proper education and training not only for healthcare workers, but ancillary staff in any medical facility including EVS, laundry departments, and maintenance workers.

 Improper management of sharps waste leading cause of increased risk of disease

 When sharps are not properly disposed of, public health and wellness is at risk.
 A number of sharps or other sharp wastes transported to landfills contain spores of tetanus or other blood-borne pathogens that include but are not limited to:

 - Hepatitis – Hepatitis B is transmitted in the same way as the AIDS virus.
 Risks of exposure increase from needlestick injury scenarios.
 Hepatitis B can lead to both acute and chronic hepatitis, cirrhosis of the liver, and even liver cancer.